MGamalE/GitSheet/README.md

 	- Squash
-		> You can represent it as combining all the new added commits in the isolation feature branch into one single commit, then merge this commit to the existing branch.
+		> You can represent it as combining all the new added commits in the isolation feature branch into one single commit, then merge this commit to the existing/current branch.

 	 <p align="center">